5 Get Started!

-If you're new to packing lunches, or just new to bento making, I've put together this post especially for you.
+So, the first day of school is breathing down your neck.
+You want to try the bento-style of lunch for your children, but don't know where to start?
+No worries, I've got you covered.
+If you're new to packing lunches, or just new to bento making, I've put together this guide especially for you.
 Warning: It's wordy.

-As I've mentioned a few times, I'm by no means a bento "expert", and you don't need to be either.
+As I've mentioned in the past, I'm by no means a bento "expert", and you don't need to be either.
 In perfect honesty, I look at some amazingly detailed bentos on other sites and feel completely intimidated!
-I feel like my brand of bento is simple and accessible for the average lunch-packing mom or dad.
+I feel like my brand of bento is simple and accessible for the average lunch-packing mom or dad (or even some motivated kids!)
 The main reason for packing lunches like I do is to make sure my young one has healthy, wholesome food to eat that is interesting and attractive.
 Isn't there a saying that you eat first with your eyes?
 I think that's especially true for kids.

 Q. What's your philosophy?